The Danger Within: Insider Threat Modeling Using Business Process Models: Evaluations

 Once the threat model was created, the author of~\cite{killer2019swiss} was contacted to assess the resulting threat model.
-For this, the resulting threat report was shared as a PDF, and the process model contained the automatically generated color highlighting.
+Since there are no ground-truth threat models, the author's expertise is used for comparison since the author is considered an expert in this field.
+The resulting threat report was shared as a PDF, and the process model contained the automatically generated color highlighting.
 After 15 minutes of studying, the following findings were obtained using a semi-formal interview:

 \begin{itemize} \item \textbf{True positives: are the threats relevant and known?} According to the author, all threats identified in the report are highly relevant to the scope of the remote postal voting process.
 Furthermore, the threat model highlighted the highest number of threats for the areas deemed most sensitive by the author.
 Here, the tool explicitly highlighted two areas: \1 the temporary storage between receiving votes and starting the tallying process was highlighted, and \2 the store-and-forward processing in the postal service.
-A malicious actor could view, corrupt, or destroy the voting material, as indicated.
-Interestingly and unbeknownst to the security expert, this threat has indeed occurred.
-In 2020~\cite{fallTG} a local election worker (\ie inside actor) destroyed voting material, causing a change in the election results.
+A malicious actor could view, corrupt, or destroy the material.
+Interestingly and unbeknownst to the security expert, this threat has previously occurred.
+In 2020~\cite{fallTG} a local election worker (\ie inside actor) destroyed voting material, causing a change in the results.

 \item \textbf{False negatives: are there threats that were not found?} The author highlighted multiple false negatives.
 Most importantly, artefact corruption (\ie modifying voting material) would be relevant at almost all steps in the process.
 However, the threat model indicated it in eight out of ten steps.
 Furthermore, deletion attacks were missing (\ie destroying or hiding voting material).
-This is attributed to the threat being associated only with \textit{Availability} in the knowledge base.
+This is attributed to the threat's association with \textit{Availability} in the knowledge base.
 Hence, it was falsely excluded.
-Finally, the more technical threat of introducing malicious code could be more prevalent, as modeled by the security expert.
+Finally, the threat of introducing malicious code could be more prevalent, as modeled by the security expert.

 \item \textbf{Are there countermeasures or controls already implemented where the critical elements were identified?} The critical threats modeled by the security expert were mostly focused on the postal service and the municipalities' storage facilities.
 According to the author's research, the postal service already includes countermeasures and has been audited against several related standards (\eg ISO 27001, ISO 22301).
 However, the author stated that the key area indicated by the threat model (\ie municipal vote storage) is not necessarily covered by physical security controls.
 This is magnified by the fragmented view since every municipality operates differently and since no central coordinator is overviewing the process.